 Suddenly I saw a 5′ tall, 200 pound or so black bear climb over the low side-yard fence 35 feet away from me – way too close – and it was no longer a relaxing summer evening.
 I stood up, holding the newspaper.
 Then the bear saw me.
 It stood up.
 GG-cat took off running back to the house cat door faster than she had ever run in her entire life.
 My wife happened to be at the screen door nearest the bear when it appeared, so she started yelling at the bear.
 Meanwhile, I backed away slowly, newspaper in hand.

 Fortunately, the bear was as afraid of us as we were of it, so it shot up the nearest tree.
-After looking around from its perch ten feet up, it decided to leave, and lumbered off through two neighbors’ yards to Liberty Street and presumably uphill to the forest.
+After looking around from its perch ten feet up, it decided not to stay up a tree in our yard.
+It came down the tree, climbed over the fence, and then lumbered off through two neighbors’ yards to Liberty Street and hopefully uphill to the forest.

-Speaking of bears, during my walk I met my neighbor Brad as he was “playing with rocks,” – as he put it – building a no-mortar rock retaining wall.
+Speaking of bears, during 2018 I met my neighbor Brad as he was “playing with rocks,” – as he put it – building a no-mortar rock retaining wall.
 We were discussing how all of upper Beach Street a century ago was likely a farm and orchard.
-He told me about his old cherry and apple trees, and then declared his frustration with a bear that keeps crushing his chain-link fence in order to get in and enjoy the cherries each summer.
+He told me about his old cherry and apple trees, and then declared his frustration that every summer a bear crushes his chain-link fence in order to get in and enjoy ripe cherries.

 Changing the subject from bears to angels, I met Nina as I was admiring her front yard full of angel sculptures.

-Nina lives near Lincoln School, which was built in 1926.
 The elementary school was originally used for the teacher training program at Southern Oregon State Normal School (now SOU) one block away.
-Due to declining elementary school enrollment, Lincoln was closed in 2006, but is still owned by the school district.
+Due to declining elementary school enrollment, Lincoln was closed in 2005, but is still owned by the school district.

-Lisa left Ashland for 35 years, then moved back to run the beautiful B&B. The five bedrooms are all charming.
-Each comes with a marble fireplace, a relaxing spa tub and an elegant glass block shower.
-The B&B was created in 2001 by restoring a 1901 Victorian farm house where the family that owned the old Beach Street farm/orchard had lived.
+Lisa left Ashland for 35 years, then moved back and ran the beautiful B&B for 15 years.
+The B&B had been created in 2001 by restoring a 1901 Victorian farm house where the family that owned the old Beach Street farm/orchard had lived.

 Some things don’t change…like Lisa (Fortmiller) Beach still having the same reserved seats at Ashland High School football games that have been in her family for 50 years.

-Here is my favorite garden highlight of the walk, beautiful daffodils, which the deer have left alone for us to enjoy.
+Here is a garden highlight of the 2018 walk — beautiful daffodils, which the deer have left alone for us to enjoy.

 I hope you have enjoyed this story.
 Please sign up to receive an email each time I post a new story as I walk every street in Ashland.